muratk5n/thirdwave/en/README.md

 ---

-Wired: "[2019] What.. infuriated [the economist] Mazzucato was the prevailing narrative that such cuts were necessary to boost competitiveness and innovation...
+Wired: "[2019] What.. infuriated [the economist] Mazzucato was the prevailing narrative that [gov spending] cuts were necessary to boost competitiveness and innovation...
 'There was this belief that we didn’t have European Googles and Facebooks because we didn’t subscribe to Silicon Valley’s free market approach.
 It was just ideology: there